 Alex Galvin, Senior Education Lead, SSAT, writes…

-In this series we are sharing advice for new teachers from Geoff Barton, headteacher of King Edward VI School on how to make a success of your early months in teaching.
+In this series we are sharing advice for new teachers from Geoff Barton, former headteacher of King Edward VI School on how to make a success of your early months in teaching.
 In this latest post has advice for a first parents’ evening…

 Parents’ evenings can be daunting at first.
 The secret is to prepare.
 Each school will have its own particular approach, but the main ingredients will be the same.
 Parents and carers want to know how their child is progressing in your subject, so tell them.
 Too often in the past the essential message given by teachers at parents’ evening was a bland, generic comment ‘If she works harder, she will do better.’
 Parents deserve to know something a little more precise – but you may only have three minutes to tell them, so here’s how…

 - Appearance matters – you need to look the part and you need to set the tone as a reliable, impressive professional who can be trusted with a year or more of a child’s education.
 Have your preparation on the desk with you – either a spreadsheet on a laptop or a set of notes – so that you are ready to give sharp, focused feedback.